2025–2026 Philippine anti-corruption protests: November 16

 The second installment of Takbo Laban sa Korapsyon (Run Against Corruption) fun run was held at UP Diliman headed by the UP Diliman Engineering Student Council and STEM-based organizations under BAYAN.
 Over 3,000 runners joined the event.
-The fun run featured a jail booth where participants tried to put alleged various government officials in a make-shift jail.
+The fun run featured a jail booth where participants tried to put alleged various government officials in a makeshift jail.
 They even expressed disappointment over the justice system where no one has been held accountable for the past three months.
 Miss Earth-Water 2024 Bea Millan-Windorski also spoked during the event, saying that corruption is a worldwide issue, including in the United States and in the then-ongoing Conference of Parties for the dominance of business and fossil-fuel lobbyists.